cminyard/gensio/README.rst

 dev
     Connects to devices (like serialdev does) but does not do any serial port processing.
 It also has a write-only option for talking to printer ports or other write-only devices.
+It also has a rdonly option for talking to read-only devices.
 No accepter available.

 ipmisol